eduMFA/eduMFA/READ_BEFORE_UPDATE.md

   Thus you need to run "apt dist-upgrade" on Ubuntu systems, to also install this new dependency.

-* When upgrading on Ubuntu using apt, you will be notified, that pi.cfg was changed by the maintainer.
+* When upgrading on Ubuntu using apt, you will be notified, that edumfa.cfg was changed by the maintainer.
   This is fine.
-You must keep your pi.cfg, so press "N"!
+You must keep your edumfa.cfg, so press "N"!
   This is due to the PI_ENGINE_REGISTRY_CLASS which is set to "shared" on new installations.
-  If you want to, you can set PI_ENGINE_REGISTRY_CLASS = "shared" in your pi.cfg manually.
+  If you want to, you can set PI_ENGINE_REGISTRY_CLASS = "shared" in your edumfa.cfg manually.

 * The database schema was changed.
 The meta packages on Ubuntu privacyidea-apache2 and privacyidea-nginx should take care of this.